-More recently the Trustees/Governors established a working party to investigate the various types of fundraising that could benefit the school.
-As this is developed reference and consideration will be given to the Charity Commission "Charity Fundraising: A guide to Trustee Duties".
+More recently the Trustees/Governors established a working party to investigate the various types of fundraising that could benefit the Academy.
+As this continues to be developed reference and consideration will be given to the Charity Commission "Charity Fundraising: A guide to Trustee Duties".